What to Wear

 We highly recommend visiting Na Aina Kai (map).
 Children love it.
-My nephews (6,8, &10) love the playground.
+My grandkids (6,8, &10) love the playground.
 We had a difficult time getting them to leave!
 Built by the first wife of Charles Schulz (Peanuts) and her extremely talented 2nd husband at huge expense.
 Magnificent gardens and sculpture.

 Kauai Mini Golf is the best mini-golf course we've seen (map).
 It's clean, friendly, and not tacky.
 Good food at relatively low cost.
 The grand kids love it.
 Its close to Na Aina Kai (the Botanical Garden above).
 Just North of the road to the Kilauea Lighthouse (Shell station).
 Next to the Banana Joe's Fruitstand.

 It is always fun to take a trip to the North Shore of the island to see the picturesque little town of Hanalei (lots of fun places to eat and shop), to see Ke'e beach (map) (and the caves and streams near there), and to hike along the cliffs of the Na Pali Coast.
 The hike along the Kalalau Trail on the Na Pali coast is truly amazing and starts at Ke'e beach.
 The Ke'e Beach to Hanakapi'ai beach leg of the hike is 4 miles round trip.
 Don't swim at Hanakapi'ai though, it is extremely dangerous.
 Also try the "Awa'Awapuhi" hike, from the top of Waimea Canyon out to the Cliffs overlooking the Na Pali coast.
 Who needs a helicopter?

 For more hiking ideas, check out "Kauai Trailblazer" by Jerry and Janine Sprout.